Spin up your own Ethereum node

 Different clients have different implementations of the RPC endpoints.
 But there is a standard JSON-RPC which you can use with every client.
 For an overview read the JSON-RPC docs.
 Applications that need information from the Ethereum network can use this RPC.
 For example, popular wallet MetaMask lets you connect to your own RPC endpoint(opens in a new tab) which has strong privacy and security benefits.

-8545 but you can modify the ports of local endpoints in the config file.
+8545 but you can modify the ports of local endpoints in the configuration.
 By default, the RPC interface is only reachable on the localhost of your computer.
 To make it remotely accessible, you might want to expose it to the public by changing the address to

 You should regularly monitor your node to make sure it's running properly.
 You may need to do occasional maintenance.

-Your node doesn't have to be online nonstop but you should keep it online as much as possible to keep it in sync with the network.
-You can shut it down to restart it but keep in mind that:
+Your node doesn't have to be online all the time, but you should keep it online as much as possible to keep it in sync with the network.
+You can shut it down to restart it, but keep in mind that:

-- Shutting down can take up to a few minutes if the recent state is still being written on disk.
+- Shutting down can take a few minutes if the recent state is still being written on disk.

 - Forced shut downs can damage the database requiring you to resync the entire node.

-This doesn't apply on Eth2 validator nodes.
+This doesn't apply on consensus layer validator nodes.
 Taking your node offline will affect all services dependent on it.
 If you are running a node for staking purposes you should try to minimize downtime as much as possible.

 Running your own node lets you use services that require direct access to Ethereum client RPC.
 These are services built on top of Ethereum like layer 2 solutions, backend for wallets, block explorers, developer tools and other Ethereum infrastructure.

 As part of your monitoring, make sure to keep an eye on your machine's performance.
 During your node's initial sync, the client software may be very heavy on CPU and RAM.
 In addition to Grafana, you can use the tools your OS offers like